drycc/workflow/src/quickstart/install-workflow.md

 STORAGE_MINIO_REPLICAS                     | Storage number of nodes, after the cluster is initialized, it cannot be changed STORAGE_MINIO_PERSISTENCE_SIZE             | The size of the persistence space allocated to `storage`, which is `20Gi` by default
-STORAGE_MINIO_PERSISTENCE_STORAGE_CLASS    | StorangeClass of `storage`; default storangeclass is used by default STORAGE_META_PD_PERSISTENCE_SIZE           | The size of the persistence space allocated to `storage meta pd`, which is `10Gi` by default
+STORAGE_MINIO_PERSISTENCE_STORAGE_CLASS    | StorangeClass of `storage`; default storangeclass is used by default STORAGE_META_PD_REPLICAS                   | Number of storage meta pd replicas to deploy STORAGE_META_PD_PERSISTENCE_SIZE           | The size of the persistence space allocated to `storage meta pd`, which is `10Gi` by default
-STORAGE_META_PD_PERSISTENCE_STORAGE_CLASS  | StorangeClass of `storage meta pd`; default storangeclass is used by default STORAGE_META_TIKV_PERSISTENCE_SIZE         | The size of the persistence space allocated to `storage meta tikv`, which is `10Gi` by default
+STORAGE_META_PD_PERSISTENCE_STORAGE_CLASS  | StorangeClass of `storage meta pd`; default storangeclass is used by default STORAGE_META_TIKV_REPLICAS                 | Number of storage meta tikv replicas to deploy STORAGE_META_TIKV_PERSISTENCE_SIZE         | The size of the persistence space allocated to `storage meta tikv`, which is `10Gi` by default
 STORAGE_META_TIKV_PERSISTENCE_STORAGE_CLASS| StorangeClass of `storage meta tikv`; default storangeclass is used by default MONITOR_GRAFANA_PERSISTENCE_SIZE           | The size of the persistence space allocated to `monitor.grafana`, which is `5Gi` by default
-MONITOR_GRAFANA_PERSISTENCE_STORAGE_CLASS  | StorangeClass of `monitor` grafana; default storangeclass is used by default INFLUXDB_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `influxdb`, which is `5Gi` by default
+MONITOR_GRAFANA_PERSISTENCE_STORAGE_CLASS  | StorangeClass of `monitor` grafana; default storangeclass is used by default INFLUXDB_REPLICAS                          | Number of influxdb replicas to deploy INFLUXDB_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `influxdb`, which is `5Gi` by default
-INFLUXDB_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `influxdb`; default storangeclass is used by default RABBITMQ_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default
+INFLUXDB_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `influxdb`; default storangeclass is used by default LOGGER_REPLICAS                            | Number of logger replicas to deploy RABBITMQ_REPLICAS                          | Number of rabbitmq replicas to deploy RABBITMQ_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default
-RABBITMQ_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `rabbitmq`; default storangeclass is used by default DATABASE_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `database`, which is `5Gi` by default
+RABBITMQ_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `rabbitmq`; default storangeclass is used by default DATABASE_REPLICAS                          | Number of database replicas to deploy DATABASE_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `database`, which is `5Gi` by default
-DATABASE_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `database`; default storangeclass is used by default HELMBROKER_PERSISTENCE_SIZE                | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
+DATABASE_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `database`; default storangeclass is used by default PASSPORT_REPLICAS                          | Number of passport replicas to deploy REGISTRY_REPLICAS                          | Number of registry replicas to deploy HELMBROKER_PERSISTENCE_SIZE                | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
 HELMBROKER_PERSISTENCE_STORAGE_CLASS       | StorangeClass of `helmbroker`; default storangeclass is used by default K3S_DATA_DIR                               | The config of k3s data dir; If not set, the default path is used